sriki18/adnls/README.md

 ## Quick start/Example

 Example taken from [Niclas Börlin's lecture slides](https://www8.cs.umu.se/kurser/5DA001/HT07/lectures/lsq-handouts.pdf), which also has a clear explanation of the concepts involved.
-First the model and residual function are defined.
+Download `adnls.py` from this repo into your working directory.
+Then the model and residual function are defined.

 ```python
 from adnls import fit